carpentries-incubator/lc-webscraping/_episodes/04-scrapy.md

 ~~~
 {: .source}

-Note that we are able to use the name we specified in the `name` attribute of our spider`.
+Note that we are able to use the name we specified in the `name` attribute of our spider.
 This should produce the following result

 ~~~